-Do you have a lone working policy?
+Do you have a Lone Working Policy?

 As an employer you have responsibility for the health, safety and welfare of all your workers.
 This means making sure they are protected from anything that may cause harm and you must do whatever is reasonably practicable to achieve this.
+Your Lone Working Policy captures how you as the employer protect your lone workers and provides guidance for working alone.

+Before you begin to write your Lone Working Policy you need to understand the risks your lone workers face.
 Inherently lone workers are more at risk than those working in a group simply because they work alone.
 The Health & Safety Executive note in their latest lone worker guidance ‘Lone working: Protecting those who work alone’ that the main risks facing a lone worker depend on:

 - their working environment